 How to Create a New Hire Employment Assessment Test

-An important note: you should not try to create a personality or cognitive test.
+An important note: you should not try to create a personality or cognitive test for employment or job skills assessments.

 Reputable personality and cognitive ability tests are created by scientists and use mountains of data to accurately measure personality and cognitive ability.
 These types of tests can effectively reveal desired and undesirable candidate traits to help you make a better fit decision for the role you’re trying to fill.
 However, in order to avoid bias, inconsistencies, or worse, unintended discrimination, do not create your own -- be sure to only use personality and cognitive ability tests verified by I/O psychologists. .